puppetlabs/puppetlabs-firewall/README.markdown

 Depending on the version of Puppet, you may need to restart the puppetmasterd (or Apache) process before this module will work.

+This module uses both Ruby based providers so your Puppet configuration (ie. puppet.conf) must include the following items:

+    [agent]
+    pluginsync = true

+The module will not operate normally without these features enabled.

 ### Quickstart

 Once the module is in the correct modulepath, you should be able to create some